iraiosub/riboseq-flow/README.md

 sample3,/path/to/file3.fastq.gz
 ```

-4. Run the pipeline (the minimum parameters have been specified):
+4. Run the pipeline.
+The typical command for running the pipeline is as follows (the minimum parameters have been specified):

 ```
 nextflow run ulelab/riboseq -r dev \